vimpostor/blog/content/efficient-git-cli.md

 The true magic unfolds when you write a script that tests all of this automatically.
 You start it with `git bisect run`, go grab a cup of coffee for a couple minutes, and when you're back, git has finished and already presents the problematic commit to you, no further actions required.

 In the example below I bisect a regression in [vim](https://github.com/vim/vim)'s codebase.
-The automatic test is already written and exits with code `0` if it passes and if it fails it returns with a non-zero code.
+The automatic test is already written and exits with code `0` if and only if it passes.
 This is how git knows whether a revision is good or bad.
 Then you can just pass the script to `git bisect run` and leave it running for a while.

 Now enjoy this automatic bisection over a range of 229 commits, finding the bad commit within only 2 minutes of iteratively compiling and testing different commits.